firepear/homefarm/docs/backup.md

 ## Recovering a control node

-Do the first four steps detailed in the [control node install doc](https://github.com/firepear/homefarm/blob/master/docs/control_install.md).
+Do the first five steps detailed in the [control node install doc](https://github.com/firepear/homefarm/blob/master/docs/control_install.md).

-After that, cd to `~/homefarm` and copy the archive file into the directory.
-Restore the farm configuration from the archive:
+After that, reboot the Pi, login, and cd to `~/homefarm`.
+Copy the archive file onto the control node and into `~/homefarm`.
+Then restore the farm configuration from the archive:

 `'./bin/backup --restore'`